-Free Geek’s mission is to sustainably reuse technology, enable digital access, and provide education to create a community that empowers people to realize their potential.
+Free Geek is committed to including everyone in our digital future.
+We sustainably reuse technology, enable digital access and provide education to create a community that empowers people to realize their potential.

 Bottom Line for Portland